searchdork/googledorking/README.md

 completedqueryfile=/opt/googledorking/completed_queries.txt (location of file where completed queries are stored)

 [output]
-resultsfile=/opt/googledorking/%Y-%m/googledorking-%Y%m%d_%H%M%S.txt (output file for finding - use strftime format for timestamped files - tool will generate directory structure if it does not exist) delimiter=\t (delimiter in standard string markup form)
+resultsfile=/opt/googledorking/%Y-%m/googledorking-%Y%m%d_%H%M%S.txt (output file for finding - use strftime format for time stamped files - tool will generate directory structure if it does not exist) delimiter=\t (delimiter in standard string markup form)